bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

     --data-binary "@api_gateway_config.json"
     ```

-    It the loading and apply was OK, th curl hasn’t result; detailed response with code and message in failure cases.
+    If the loading and applying was OK, th curl hasn’t result; detailed response with code and message in failure cases.

     From the Bondy side, you can see in the logs the following lines: